bugsbugsbux/notes-on-nix/notes-on-nix.md

 registered as runtime dependencies.
 The time-stamp of the outputs is always unix-epoch 1.

-When manually building a derivation, a symlink `./result` is then placed in the current directory and points to the build output in the store.
+After building a derivation, a symlink `./result` is then placed in the current directory and points to the build output in the store.
 As long as this link is unchanged (not removed, renamed or modified) the build result is considered a **garbage-collector root**, meaning the GC